-Microsoft analysts have issued a warning about Chinese operatives utilizing AI-generated images to disseminate disinformation among U.S. voters, with a focus on divisive political topics.
+Microsoft analysts have issued a warning about China uses AI generated images to disseminate disinformation among U.S. voters, with a focus on divisive political topics.

 The AI-generated images are designed to closely mimic content that American users might typically post on social media platforms.
 Microsoft’s report showcases instances of these suspected AI images, including one depicting the Statue of Liberty with the text “Everything is being thrown away” and an image related to the Black Lives Matter movement.